Wilhelmina Ruth Delco | |

 Education: | Fisk University (BA) |

-In 1950, Delco earned a BA in sociology at Fisk University.
+In 1950, Delco earned a Bachelor of Arts degree in sociology from Fisk University in Nashville, Tennessee.

-Delco was elected to the House of Representatives for Travis County in 1974 and served ten terms in the legislature.
+Prior to 1974, Travis County elected its state representatives county wide from a multi-member district.
+Federal courts ordered Travis County's four state representatives to be elected from single member districts starting in 1974.
+Delco was elected to the Texas House of Representatives from a new northeast Travis County single member district in 1974[6] and would go on to serve ten terms in the legislature.
 From 1979 to 1991, she was chair of the Higher Education Committee for the House.
-From 1991 to 1993, she was speaker "pro tempore" for the House of Representatives.
-She retired from the legislature in 1995.[2]
+From 1991 to 1993, she was speaker pro tempore for the House of Representatives.
+She retired from the legislature in 1995.[7]

-She has been chair of the board of trustees for Huston-Tillotson College and adjunct professor at the University of Texas at Austin with the Community College Leadership Program.[3]
-She has been chair of the National Advisory Committee on Institutional Quality and Integrity of the United States Department of Education.[4]
+She was chair of the board of trustees for Huston-Tillotson College and an adjunct professor at the University of Texas at Austin with the Community College Leadership Program.[8]
+Delco was the chair of the National Advisory Committee on Institutional Quality and Integrity of the United States Department of Education.[9]
+She was also involved in efforts to encourage divestiture from apartheid-era South Africa.[10]
+Delco was a commissioner of the Texas Ethics Commission.[11]